U.S. aviation industry pans AT&T, Verizon 5G precautions - NewsBreak

 U.S. aviation industry pans AT&T, Verizon 5G precautions

-WASHINGTON (Reuters) - The U.S. aviation industry said on Monday new precautionary measures offered by AT&T and Verizon Communications to address air safety concerns raised by the planned use of C-Band spectrum for 5G wireless were not sufficient.
+WASHINGTON (Reuters) -The U.S. aviation industry said on Monday new precautionary measures offered by AT&T and Verizon Communications were insufficient to address air safety concerns raised by the planned use of C-Band spectrum for 5G wireless.

-The Aerospace Industries Association said in a letter to the Federal Communications Commission that the telecom plans "are inadequate and far too narrow to ensure the safety and economic vitality of the aviation industry."
+The Aerospace Industries Association said in a letter to Federal Communications Commission chair Jessica Rosenworcel that the telecom plans “are inadequate and far too narrow to ensure the safety and economic vitality of the aviation industry.”

 The industry and the Federal Aviation Administration (FAA) have raised concerns about potential interference of 5G with sensitive aircraft electronics like radio altimeters.